JohnSamuelOlamide/CMPS/README.md

 # CMPS
-School Website
+MY FIRST Website.
-I'm still on the project
+I'm still on the project.
-Being my first huge website, I want it to look awesome
+Being my first  website, I want it to look awesome